phkim14/288clouds-hugo/2021-07-23-vrac-proxy-in-vmc.md

 ### Deploy a vRA Cloud Proxy
 1. In vRA Cloud Assembly, go to Infrastructure > Cloud Proxies.
 Click "NEW".
 {{<image src="step1.png" linked="true">}}
 2. Click "DOWNLOAD OVA".
 You can use the OVA file link as well, but from my experiences, downloading it locally has been more successful instead of using the link.
+Remember to rename the OVF template to `vCenter1_vmc_va.ova` after it's done downloading.
 {{<image src="step2.png" linked="true">}}
 3. Go to the VMC on AWS SDDC vSphere Client and deploy OVF template.
 {{<image src="step3-1.png" linked="true">}}